visit-dav/visit/src/doc/data_into_visit/VTKFormat.rst

 .. literalinclude:: data_examples/rectilineargrid.vtk
    :lines: 2-2

-The line below contains the data type, which in this case is ASCII.
+The line below contains the datatype, which in this case is ASCII.

 .. literalinclude:: data_examples/rectilineargrid.vtk
    :lines: 3-3